 Through answering these questions an SME should in theory understand how their utilisation of AM will deliver supply chain advantages that contribute to the Industry 4.0 ideology.
 The guide specifically talks about each point stressing that subtractive manufacturing does not equal Additive Manufacturing and how the factors of using the AM process should be reviewed.
 Designing for Additive Manufacturing (DfAM) is one of these factors.
 Has the design truly been optimised to take advantage of the AM process in order to add value?

 The investment into AM can be large; with SMEs in particular the risks are high.
 The guide is a detailed starting point for those who wish to know more before deciding on which AM process they should invest into.
+Croft Filters, specialists in filtration solutions and a sister company of Croft AM, has been utilising the technology to provide novel filters that can not be manufactured using conventional methods.

 To download the free guide visit: KTN SME’s guide to Additive Manufacturing